Sabina Muchart

-Sabina Jerónima Muchart Collboni (1858 – 1929) was a Spanish photographer who worked in Málaga from 1887 to 1928.
+Sabina Jerónima Muchart Collboni (20 October 1858 – 21 March 1929) was a Spanish photographer who worked in Málaga from 1887 to 1928.
 Known for the variety and quality of her photographs, she is believed, among her other achievements, to have been the first Spanish female photojournalist and war photographer, although the latter is disputed.

 Early life

 Muchart was born in Olot in the province of Girona in Catalonia, northern Spain on 20 October 1858.
 She was the daughter of Joan Muchart i Plana, a bricklayer, and Gerònima Collboni i Roca, the eldest daughter of a large family.
 Her paternal surname of Muchart was an adaptation of the French name of Mouchard.
 Her grandfather came from Dax in Nouvelle-Aquitaine in southwestern France.

 Málaga

-During the third of the Carlist Wars, Muchart, like many other young Catalans, left the autonomous community of Catalonia and moved to Malaga in Andalusia in the south of Spain, sometime in 1872 or 1873.
+During the third of the Carlist Wars, Muchart, like many other young Catalans, left the autonomous community of Catalonia and moved to Málaga in Andalusia in the south of Spain, sometime in 1872 or 1873.
 In the Málaga city census of 1875, she was recorded as being 17 and living with three of her brothers: Manuel (28), Esteban (26) and Luis (19).
-Initially they ran Muchart Hermanos y Cía (Muchart Brothers and Company), a textile and carpet business, which was a trade followed by many Catalans in Malaga.
+Initially they ran Muchart Hermanos y Cía (Muchart Brothers and Company), a textile and carpet business, which was a trade followed by many Catalans in Málaga.
 They also opened a shop in Córdoba, but the business failed, in part because they suffered fraud in 1882, and they eventually declared bankruptcy, closing both shops.